 In our article, we took a descriptive approach to family language policy, so we did not really engage with practical implications.
 We aim to do this in a next step of our project, where we will conduct interviews with mixed-family parents.

 However, I do think that there are some takeaways from these findings as well.
 The first lesson is that there are multiple ways to approach plurilingual development, all of which seem to be equally effective on the long run.
 This is an important thing to remember, because there is much advice out there which tends to be rather too prescriptive.
-Some parents in our data, for example, categorically stated that anything other than a strict One-Parent-One-Language policy would confuse children; others were equally categorical about the need to speak the minority language even in the presence of friends and family members who did not understand it.
-Establishing consistency is definitely helpful, and I do not doubt that this advice is well-meaning but I am concerned that this kind of discourse might be creating unrealistic expectations, and it could be causing young parentes unnecessary feelings of guilt at a time when they are already very stressed.
+Some parents in our data, for example, categorically stated that anything other than a strict One-Parent-One-Language policy would confuse children.
+Others insisted that the minority language should be used exclusively, even around friends and family members who may not understand it.
+Establishing consistency is definitely helpful, and I do not doubt that this advice is well-meaning.
+However, I am concerned that this kind of discourse could create unrealistic expectations for young parents.
+I am also concerned that it may be causing unnecessary feelings of guilt, at a time when they are already experiencing a lot of stress.
 So, one thing to keep in mind is: as long as you provide children with enough quality linguistic interaction, they will work things out well enough on their own.